Chapter 32:

 "Ah, look, I was careful, K’?"

 I find myself pouting at that, but let her get on with the explanation; I can lecture her later.
 "Point is, I could take quite a few hits safely.
 I have no doubt I could handle a couple dozen of them alone.
 However, hundreds?
-And well, testing in peace is one thing, but who knows on the battlefield, and likewise, who can say how effective my attacks will be against them in turn.
+And well, testing in peace is one thing, but who knows on the battlefield, and likewise, we can't say how effective my attacks will be against them in turn.
 There are just too many variables."

 Lila blinks, "What, you do?
 No snarky comments?"